New & Used Subaru BRZ: In Depth

 GET A FREE PRICE QUOTE

 The Subaru BRZ is a compact sports car with rear-wheel drive that shares most of the same underpinnings with the Scion FR-S, its brother.
-Although it’s not a conventional addition to a typically all-wheel drive brand, the BRZ is one of the best economical sports cars around.
-Its focus on lightweight and direct handling make it a solid competitor against the Nissan 370Z and the Mazda Miata MX-5, and if you're pushing the limits of price, the Porsche Cayman.See our review of the 2014 Subaru BRZ for pricing with options, gas mileage ratings, and specifications.
+Even though it’s an unconventional addition to a typically all-wheel drive automaker, the BRZ is one of the best economical sports cars on the market.
+Its emphasis on lightweight and direct handling make it a suitable competitor against the Nissan 370Z and the Mazda Miata MX-5, and if you're pushing the limits of price, the Porsche Cayman.See our review of the 2014 Subaru BRZ for pricing with options, gas mileage ratings, and specifications.

 Without question, the Subaru BRZ has proved to be a fun and capable car, even on the world's toughest circuits, earning itself a spot on the 2013 Best Car To Buy nominee list at our sister site, Motor Authority.